Arthur-Prudhomme/Data-IoT/README.md

 ```
 plug
-wait for the blue led to flash twice
+wait for the blue led to stop flashing
 play
 ```